themattman/wordle-solver/README.md

 ```

 ### Test solver against all words in dictionary

+- Current usage
 ```
 $ ./solver 2>guess_nums.txt
 $ cut -d':' -f2 guess_nums.txt | awk 's+=$1{print s/NR}' | tail -n 1   # Average number of guesses
 ```

+## Best Results

+As you can see in `guess_nums.txt`, my current best algorithm wins within 6 guesses 98.1% of the time over the dictionary.

+With 7 guesses allowed, this goes up to only 11 failures (i.e. 99.52% success)

 ## Overview

-There is a Checker & a Solver.
+There is a Checker and Solver.
 These two entities comprise the Wordle game.
 The Solver is the "player" while

 the Checker is the "referee."